isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 60 - Foster Community:
 The following will be captured in the slide:
 •	Create spaces that encourage collaboration, interaction, and a sense of belonging among students, staff, and parents.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide78.png)

 61 - As we embark on our infrastructure enhancement projects, we remain cognisant that these are also powerful platforms for student leadership development.
 As representatives of the student population, the student leaders are actively involved in the design considerations for our toilets and canteen renovations.
 They are empowered to be the voice of their peers and have a say in shaping the spaces they use daily.
 Their insights will not only lead to more user-centric designs but also deepened their sense of belonging to our school.
 This ownership transforms our school from just a place of learning into a true home that we can all be genuinely proud of.

 62 - We are thrilled to embark on these upgrading projects, which will undoubtedly take our school to the next level and usher in the future of learning.
 We believe that these enhancements will have a positive impact on our students' educational journey and overall school experience.

 H. Our Partnerships

 Section H1: Self-Helf Groups

 ![](/images/About%20Us/Principal's%20Message%202025/Slide79.png)

 63 - Our commitment to building a robust support network for our students has continued to progress.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide80.png)

 In 2024, we forged vital partnerships with CDAC, SINDA, and MENDAKI, expanding our capacity to support students through their diverse programmes.
 I'm particularly pleased to share that through our enhanced collaboration with SINDA, we successfully established a centre within our campus in January this year, serving not just our students but youths across the northeast region.
 In addition, we are partnering MENDAKI and CDAC to further support our students by tapping into their resources and expertise to provide targeted support—be it in academic, life skills development, or financial assistance.
 These partnerships allow us to extend a stronger safety net for our students, particularly those who may benefit from additional guidance.
 MENDAKI and CDAC (collaboration in brief) (to insert photo with SINDA CEO, two photos with MENDAKI with 3 logos and include the title for partnership for success: one slide)

 Section H2: PSG

 ![](/images/About%20Us/Principal's%20Message%202025/Slide81.png)

 64 - The strength of our school community continues to grow through our dynamic Parent Support Group and alumni network.
 Working closely with Dads for Life since 2023, we have introduced impactful initiatives like the Navigating Teen Years talk and father-child bonding activities.
 These programmes have created meaningful opportunities for parents, especially fathers, to actively participate in their children's educational journey.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide82.png)

 65 - These partnerships reflect our belief that education extends beyond the classroom, and that strong community support is essential for our students' success.

 66 - Next, I am delighted to share an important development in our school-home partnership journey.
 Working hand in hand with our parent community, we have co-constructed meaningful guidelines across three key areas that will strengthen how we work together in nurturing our StaRs.
 This collaborative approach reflects our belief that the best outcomes emerge when schools and families unite with a shared understanding and common purpose.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide83.png)

 67 - First, Respectful Communication.
 Guided by the MOE Engagement Charter as shared by our minister, we are focused on creating meaningful dialogue that serves our children's best interests.
 We encourage open conversations where both educators and parents listen to and truly understand each other's perspectives about each and every child.
 To maintain professional boundaries and work-life harmony, we've established clear communication channels and timeframes.
 Our teachers use official platforms to share updates and respond to queries during working hours.
 This structure ensures that communication remains effective while respecting everyone's personal time and space.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide84.png)

 68 - Second, we focus on being Role Models.
 This role extends far beyond academic guidance.
 We believe in finding joy in everyday learning experiences with our children.
 When adults show enthusiasm for learning and resilience in facing challenges, children readily absorb these positive attitudes.
 We aim to build confidence in our students not by doing things for them, but by believing in their abilities and encouraging them to take responsibility.

 The following will be captured in the slide:
 Whether it's a teacher guiding a student to solve a complex problem independently, or a parent allowing their child to manage their own school preparations, these moments help build self-reliance, autonomy, and confidence.
-Our actions speak louder than words - when we demonstrate integrity, empathy, and resilience in our daily interactions, we're teaching valuable life lessons. (to insert image)
+Our actions speak louder than words - when we demonstrate integrity, empathy, and resilience in our daily interactions, we're teaching valuable life lessons.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide85.png)

 69 - Third, we emphasise building Real Connections in this increasingly digital world.